The number of 2007-later performance engines is increasing. But Nightrider.com

 | Aftermarket EFI Notes: |

-We recommend the use of Wide Band O2
+While we recommend the use of Wide Band O2

 sensor upgrades with aftermarket ECUs when this type of upgrade is

-available.
+available, most upgrades do not utilize this technology.
 The ability of the ECUs like the ThunderMax and Daytona

 Twin Tec to self-tune with their WBO2 sensors add-in can save riders